Research Development Fund

 The RDF is open to academic staff at WUN member universities.
 A project must engage at least three WUN member universities across at least two regions.
 Projects may include non-WUN universities and external partners but must have an active core of WUN member universities.
 Projects led by early career researchers are especially encouraged.

-Each member institution is limited to two submissions per call each year (as the lead university).
+Each member institution is limited to one submission (as the lead university).
 Bristol researchers interested in applying should therefore follow the timeline below to allow for internal shortlisting.

-- Wednesday 3 September (12pm BST): Deadline for submission of draft proposals (application form and budget table) to rd-international@bristol.ac.uk.
+- Wednesday 2 September (12:00 BST): Deadline for submission of draft proposals (application form, budget table and Worktribe costing) to rd-international@bristol.ac.uk.

-- Wednesday 17 September: Announcement of shortlisted RDF proposals.
-Invitations to develop proposals.
+- Wednesday 16 September: Announcement of shortlisted RDF proposal.
+Invitation to develop proposal.

-- Friday 17 October (9pm BST): Deadline for submission of final proposals to WUN via their application portal.
+- Thursday 15 October (21:00 BST): Deadline for submission of final proposal to WUN via their application portal.

 Information on current and previous RDF projects can be found in WUN's research projects database.

-Please contact Jo Brooks, the WUN Coordinator for Bristol, if you have any questions.
+Please contact Jo Brooks, the WUN Coordinator for Bristol, if you are interested in applying and/or have any questions.